 9. NordVPN – Based in Panama

-I personally consider NordVPN to be one of the Best VPN services in the marketplace.
+I personally consider NordVPN to be one of the Best VPN No Logs service in the marketplace.
 Based in Romania, the provider gains a strategic advantage over other names.

 A security audit was completed on November 2018, during which the “Big 4” account firm had access to NordVPNs servers, databases, inspect configurations, observer operations, and employees.